- Overview of the St Albans, Vermont Ansteys

 - Ellen May Anstey (b 1878 Vermont);

-- John King Anstey (b 1886 St Albans, an Anstey Hero known as Jack, married Evelyn Provost in 1912 in Rockingham, Windham, Vermont.
+- John King Anstey (b 1886 St Albans, an Anstey Hero known as Jack.
+We cannot locate him in the 1910 American Census.
+He married Evelyn Provost in 1912 in Rockingham, Windham, Vermont.
 He remarried Lucy Bell Talbert in 1919 in St Albans.
 In the June 1917 Draft Registration for World War One, John was a mill hand living in Lebanon, New Hampshire with a “wife and child” – the child was actually his stepson Francis Talbert.
 John King Anstey was called up for active service in the Army at Enfield, New Hampshire on 27 June 1918 as a Private, having trained at Camp Devens, Boston, however he was “honourably discharged” a mere two weeks later on 10 July 1918.
 By the 1920 Census John was a “teamster” at a woodyard living in Lebanon, New Hampshire; he was still there in 1940, by now a truck driver.
 John died in 1965, buried in Lakeview Cemetery Enfield, Grafton County, New Hampshire – the inscription on his gravestone reads “John K. Anstey PVT Camp Devens WW1 1886-1965“);

 In the 1880 Census John Francis Anstey was living with his family in Milton, Chittenden, Vermont; he was a ‘farm help’.
+In the 1910 American Census we cannot locate John but his wife Lucy (b 1860) was a cook in St Albans Ward 6, Franklin, Vermont.
 By the 1920 Census John Francis Anstey was a divorced “car repairer“, living with his son Thomas and his family in St Albans, Franklin, Vermont.
 He was still living there in the 1930 Census.

 John Francis Anstey died in August 1937 in Prince George, British Columbia, Canada “aged 81“.